Skip to content

 3.2 Span Relationships and Context Propagation

-The spans form a distributed structure that traces the complete lifecycle of async operations:
+Spans form a distributed structure tracing the complete async operation lifecycle:

-Context Propagation: The context is automatically packaged with each mirai() call and extracted on the daemon side, enabling proper parent-child relationships across process boundaries.
+Context Propagation: Context automatically packaged with each mirai() call and extracted on the daemon side, enabling proper parent-child relationships across process boundaries.

 4. Status and Error Tracking

-mirai::daemon->eval spans automatically track the success or failure of operations:
+daemon eval spans automatically track operation success or failure.

 Status Values:

-• 'error', with description 'miraiError' - Operation failed with an error
+• 'error' with description 'miraiError' - error failure

 5. Monitoring and Observability

-The OpenTelemetry spans provide rich observability into mirai operations:
+OpenTelemetry spans provide rich observability into mirai operations.

 Performance Monitoring:

-• Track task execution times from submission to completion
+• Track task execution times (submission to completion)

 • Monitor daemon utilization and load balancing